arcalot/arcalot.github.io/docs/arcaflow/concepts/workflows.md

 Plugins must also explicitly declare what parameters they expect as input for the step, and the data types of these and what parameters they will produce as output.
 For more detaisl about this see the [Type system page](typing.md).

+## Background processes

+Each plugin will only be invoked once, allowing plugins to run background processes, such as server applications.
+The plugins must handle SIGINT and SIGTERM events properly.

 ## Interconnecting steps

 When two steps are connected, they will be executed after each other: